fxboxed/eugo/content/europe/adventure/surfing/_index.md

 ### Supertubos

 Let's be real, you're here for Supertubos. **This is where the magic happens.** It's a world-class beach break that throws up some seriously heavy barrels.
 If you're not quite at that level, don't worry, it's still awesome to watch.
-The [MEO Rip Curl Pro Portugal](https://www.redbull.com/us-en/spot-check-supertubos-peniche) is held here, so you know it's legit.
+The MEO Rip Curl Pro Portugalis held here, so you know it's legit.
 Even if you're not surfing, just seeing those waves is something else.

 ### Baleal